 Background & Purpose

-The role of the ASU Middle East Studies Committee (MESC) is to encourage an awareness and understanding of issues and people of the Middle East.
-Each year, the committee awards parts of its budget, the income from an endowment given to ASU by the Saudi government, to ASU students, faculty and staff for study and/or research in the Middle East.
-The Committee welcomes grant applicants from all disciplines and from all ASU-Jonesboro colleges.
+The role of the A-State Middle East Studies Committee (MESC) is to encourage an awareness and understanding of issues and people of the Middle East.
+Each year, the committee awards parts of its budget, the income from an endowment given to A-State by the Saudi government, to A-State students, faculty and staff for study and/or research in the Middle East.
+The Committee welcomes grant applicants from all disciplines and from all A-State colleges.

 Qualifying and Applying